balena-io-modules/persistent-tunnel/README.md

 along the tunnel connection should detect the TCP KeepAlive packets and keep the connection alive.

+### `timeout` setting

 When `timeout` is set, the connection will get severed if no data has been transfered over the socket for the specified time.
 TCP KeepAlive packets do not count as data.
+The `timeout` setting is useful for making sure that idle sockets will eventually get `destroy()`'ed and release their resources.

+If no `timeout` value is set, the pooled tunneling sockets will be kept alive forever.

-The `timeout` setting is useful to make sure that idle sockets will eventually get `destroy()`'ed and release their resources.
-If the tunnel connection gets dropped before the timeout for any reason, the underlying socket will emit an error that [will result in it being removed from the HTTP Agent pool](https://github.com/resin-io/persistent-tunnel/blob/master/vendor/_http_agent.js#L246-L252) (and its resources released, too).
+In any case, if a tunnel connection gets dropped for any reason, the underlying socket will emit an error that [will result in it being removed from the HTTP Agent pool](https://github.com/resin-io/persistent-tunnel/blob/master/vendor/_http_agent.js#L246-L252) (and its resources released, too).